NomexHq/Sleep_Quality/README.md

 3. Consistency of the sleep.
 4. Amount of times where the app registered you as fully awake.
 (Sleepcycle, 2019)

-# Data scource.
+# Data scource
 Data is collected from the Sleep Cycle app.
-Sleep Cycle app uses the accelerometer inside my iPhone to detect movements during sleep and detects patterns.
+Sleep Cycle app uses the accelerometer inside my iPhone to detect movements during sleep and detects patterns

 # Variables:
 * Sleep_quality